How US elections have shaped market performance in modern history

 On the surface, this hypothesis does indeed appear true, as the average return for the S&P 500 (not including the reinvestment of dividends) in election years yields 8.7% on average, compared to 7.7% in other years.
 But, as always, the devil is in the detail.
 Because due to the concepts of maths, it isn’t feasible to take the average return of election years and compare it with other years.
 To correct this, we stitch together these 13 years of return data and calculate the combined compounded return during these election years.
 The annualised return for election years then comes out at 7.8% annualised, which is very close to the compounded return during non-election years, meaning that there isn’t any significant difference.

-Does the equity market impact election results?
+Does the stock market impact election results?

-The next question we could drum up was whether equity performance could say anything about who would win the election.
+The next question we could drum up was whether equity and stock performance could say anything about who would win the election.
 After all, the equity market is one of the best barometers we have on economic sentiment and the outlook for the economy.
-It sums up the aggregate opinion about the future, and thus a rallying equity market into election day indicates an improving outlook, which in theory should be positive for the party controlling the White House.
+It sums up the aggregate opinion about the future, and thus a rallying stock market into election day indicates an improving outlook, which in theory should be positive for the party controlling the White House.
 Here, we looked at the annual return of the S&P 500 in election years with and without a change of the guard.

-Based on the above graph, one could make the weak claim that a strong US equity market adds tailwind for the party controlling the White House.
+Based on the above graph, one could make the weak claim that a strong US stock market adds tailwind for the party controlling the White House.
 However, we cannot conclude that there is any causation between equity market performance and election winners.

-The final thing we wanted to investigate was whether markets prefer a Republican or Democratic president.
+The final thing we wanted to investigate was whether stock markets prefer a Republican or Democratic president.
 To do so, we looked at S&P 500 returns in the year following the election date.

 Interestingly, we observe significantly higher returns one year after the election if a Democratic president was elected.
 However, as for the general premise of this article, it is important not to view this in a vacuum, as these results are to a certain extent the result of outlier years such as 1976, 1996, and 2020.